df-rw/ob-app-sidecar/docs/env-vars.md

 In `cloudbuild.yaml`:

-- Add a user-defined substitution of your environment variable to `substitutions` with it's default value:
+- Add a user-defined substitution of your environment variable to `substitutions` with its default value:

   ```
   substitutions: